Variable star: Stellar spots

 Light curves for FK Comae Berenices.
 The main plot shows the short term variability plotted from TESS data; the inset, adapted from Panov and Dimitrov (2007), shows the long term variability.

 These stars rotate extremely rapidly for an evolved star (~100 km/s at the equator); hence they are ellipsoidal in shape.
 They are (apparently) single giant stars with spectral types G and K and show strong chromospheric emission lines.
 Examples of this rare class are FK Com, V1794 Cygni and YY Mensae.
-A possible explanation for the rapid rotation of FK Comae stars is that they are the result of the merger of a (contact) binary.
+A possible explanation for the rapid rotation of FK Comae stars is that they are the result of the merger of a contact binary system.